Big Water, UT

 21.8% of the population for whom poverty status is determined in Big Water, UT (105 out of 482 people) live below the poverty line, a number that is higher than the national average of 12.4%.
 The largest demographic living in poverty are Males 45 - 54, followed by Females 55 - 64 and then Females 25 - 34.

-The most common racial or ethnic group living below the poverty line in Big Water, UT is White, followed by Hispanic and Other.
+The most common racial or ethnic group living below the poverty line in Big Water, UT is false, followed by false and false.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.